 -rw-rw-r-- 1 ubuntu ubuntu 247 Dec 5 14:58 v3.ext

 Next, configure Docker to work with the private container registry over TLS.
-To do this, create the harbor.local directory under /etc/docker/certs.d/:
+Create the harbor.example directory under /etc/docker/certs.d/:

 The -p option tells mkdir to create parent directories if they do not exist (in this case, the certs.d directory).